Leadership gift enables university to prepare even more needed teachers for Nebraska

 The Scott Foundation’s gift, made to the University of Nebraska Foundation, will provide full-tuition scholarships plus $8,000 annually for other educational costs for 104 students – 40 at UNK and UNL and 24 at UNO.
 Academy students will also have access to learning communities and peer networking opportunities to strengthen retention and maximize their professional development.

-With the pilot Teachers Scholars Academy established, the university and NU Foundation will now begin raising funds for future Academy cohorts.
+With the pilot Teacher Scholars Academy established, the university and NU Foundation will now begin raising funds for future academy cohorts.